Ty Mueller

 Ty Mueller (born February 26, 2003) is a Canadian professional ice hockey centre.
 He currently plays for the Abbotsford Canucks of the American Hockey League while under contract with the Vancouver Canucks of the National Hockey League (NHL).
 Mueller was drafted by the Vancouver Canucks in the 2023 NHL entry draft.

 Personal life

-Mueller was born on February 26, 2003, in Cochrane, Alberta, Canada, to parents Jamie and Steve.
+Mueller was born on February 26, 2003, in Edmonton, Alberta, Canada, to parents Jamie and Steve.
 His younger brother Colton also played ice hockey.

 Playing career

 Junior

 Growing up in Cochrane, Alberta, Mueller began playing ice hockey within the Cochrane Minor Hockey Association.
 He competed with the Airdrie Xtreme U15 AAA team in the Alberta Major Bantam Hockey League (AMBHL) from 2016 to 2018.
 As one of the team's top scorers in 2017–18, Mueller was named to Team Central for the 2018 Alberta Cup.
 After helping Team Central win the Alberta Cup, Mueller returned to the Airdrie Xtreme and led them to a AMBHL championship title.
 He was also selected for the 2018 U15 World Selects Invitational in Philadelphia before being drafted by the Prince George Cougars in the 2018 Western Hockey League (WHL) Bantam Draft.
 Despite being drafted, Mueller spent the 2018–19 season with the Airdrie CFR Bisons U18 AAA in the Alberta Midget Hockey League (AMHL) and two games with the Okotoks Oilers in the Alberta Junior Hockey League (AJHL).
 In his first season with the Airdrie CFR Bisons, he scored 10 goals and 24 assists through 34 games and received numerous team accolades including Most Valuable Player, Top Defensive Forward, co-Rookie of the Year, and co-Top Scorer.

 Mueller then joined the Sherwood Park Crusaders in the AJHL from 2019 to 2021.
 In his first season with the team, he scored 30 points through 50 games and was named to the AJHL All-North Rookie Team.
 Mueller became the 15th player in franchise history to be named to the AJHL All-Rookie Team.
 He also committed to play collegiate ice hockey with the Omaha Mavericks at the University of Nebraska Omaha.
 In his second season with the Crusaders, Mueller began to earn attention from National Hockey League (NHL) scouts.
 He was listed on the NHL Central Scouting Bureau's 'Players to Watch' list in October and November 2020.
 However, the AJHL halted play in November after only four games and only started up again in mid-March 2021.
 Despite his limited play, Mueller scored eight goals and three assists and was named team MVP.